BCS-WebDev/Week9-Homework/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This time we will implement a backend for an existing frontend website.
 The website allows for the user to save notes, view saved notes, and delete saved notes.
 A feature has been added to keep an unsaved note, to which the user can return, if a saved note is clicked for viewing.
-Another feature to update saved notes was considered but decided against for sake of efficiency.
+Another feature to update the text content of saved notes was implemented.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; On the server side, we will use express to set up routes to USE, GET, POST, & DELETE methods that accesses the database for notes and responds with their respectice actions and responses.
-One notable feature is that if the user tries to add a note with a title that exists within the database, the server will respond with an error, alerting the user of the conflict.
+A notable feature is that if the user tries to add a note with a title that exists within the database, the server will respond with an error, alerting the user of the conflict.